minprog/app-studio/10 Design/40 Human Factors/20 Assignment.md

 question you might have.
 It is required that you provide your own answers, however!

-- Evaluate the quiality of this week's app using relevant concepts in chapters five, six and seven of Cadence & Slang.
+- Evaluate the quiality of this week's app using a choice of concepts in chapters five and six of Cadence & Slang.

 Requirements: